carolwanjohi/anita-s-kitchen/README.md

 This is the second independent project don while in Moringa School to create a landing page for [Anita's Kitchen](https://carolwanjohi.github.io/independent-project-2/).
 # Anita's Kitchen

-## This is the second independent project for creating a landing page for Anita's Kitchen.
-14/08/2017
+## This is the second independent project for creating a landing page for Anita's Kitchen, 20/08/2017

 ## By **[Carol Wanjohi](https://github.com/carolwanjohi)**

 ## Description

-This displays the work done at [Moringa School](http://moringaschool.com/) by [Carol Wanjohi](https://github.com/carolwanjohi).
-[Anita's Kitchen](https://carolwanjohi.github.io/independent-project-2/) is a webpage.
+This displays work done at [Moringa School](http://moringaschool.com/) by [Carol Wanjohi](https://github.com/carolwanjohi).
+[Anita's Kitchen](https://carolwanjohi.github.io/independent-project-2/) is a webpage created with the objective of implementing front-end development skills covered in the course content of Week 1 and Week 2.
+This includes writing simple Javascript functions that use jQuery library.

 ## Setup/Installation Requirements